 - A great place for a classy evening out on the town

 Most of the city’s best clubs and bars are found in Innere Stadt, Vienna’s central hub.
-If you’re planning a night of bar hopping, this is a good place to start.
+If you’re planning a long weekend of bar hopping, this is a good place to start.
 Loos American Bar is one of the city’s legendary bars.
 Operating since 1908, it offers the best classic cocktails and a wonderfully retro atmosphere.
+Be sure to add it to your Vienna itinerary if you enjoy the bar scene.

 - Das Loft is a great place to sip on cocktails with a view of the city